LittleBigRefresh/Docs/Docs/topics/discord/faq.md

 ## On RPCS3, my game constantly diverges/I cant connect to anyone!

 In RPCS3 options, make sure to enable UPnP, you can find this setting in the "Network" tab in RPCS3's config.
+Make sure to also match your XFloat settings in RPCS3's CPU tab, if they do not match, you will diverge after any user moves in-game.